PhageSeeker/PHAGESEEKER/README.md

 - CRISPR arrays files of the bacteria you want to analyse in GFF format obtained from CRISPRDetect:
   Here is a tutorial on how to perform this analyse https://scribehow.com/shared/How_to_use_CRISPRDetect_website__S5Uav-uaQIS7ViwAgSReWw

-- Python version
+- Python version 3.10 or further
-  panda
+  - panda package
-  numpy
-  bio blast
+  - os package
+  - subprocess package
+  (for installing: pip install packagename)

+  ### **HOW TO USE THE SCRIPT**